Fraunhofer-AISEC/cpg/README.md

     // if you only want to include the core CPG without extra modules api("de.fraunhofer.aisec", "cpg-core", cpgVersion)

-    // or just a particular extra module, such as LLVM api("de.fraunhofer.aisec", "cpg-language-llvm", cpgVersion) }
+    // or just a particular extra module, such as LLVM or Python api("de.fraunhofer.aisec", "cpg-language-llvm", cpgVersion)
+    api("de.fraunhofer.aisec", "cpg-language-python", cpgVersion)
+}
 ```